Retrieving Assets from Installed Asset Packs

 Below we have a few examples of using the Asset as an Object type Asset.

 Simply select the Texture you would like fetched from a downloaded Asset Pack as the input.
+The Return Value may automatically cast to a Texture2D for you.

 In this example, we are using Textures as Texture2D assets for our Android Notification Plugin's blueprint node.

+Simply seleect the Material you would like fetched from a downloaded Asset Pack as the input.
 Be aware that dragging the Return Value onto the Material Input field may not always cast the type for you automatically.

 In the situation where the plugin does not have a predefined cast for you, or it does not automatically get picked up, you can simply cast it yourself.